Computing

 Impact

 Pupils will be able to confidently discuss, and demonstrate all aspects of the computing curriculum that they have been covering and will show appropriate key computing skills.
-They will have knowledge of creating and debugging programs, the use of variables, inputs and outputs, logical reasoning, computer networks, search technologies, selecting and using

-software and using technology safely, respectfully and responsibly.
+They will have knowledge of creating and debugging programs, the use of variables, inputs and outputs, logical reasoning, computer networks, search technologies, selecting and using software and using technology safely, respectfully and responsibly.
 Pupils will be able to retain the knowledge, even after the unit they have been covering.
 End of unit tasks will demonstrate the pupils’ learning.

-To enable us to measure the impact, the subject manager and senior leaders will use lesson visits, work scrutinies and pupil voice activities across the year.
+To enable us to measure the impact, the subject leader and senior leaders will use lesson visits, planning and work scrutinies and pupil voice activities across the year.

 Digital Leaders